evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 Adding a World
 --------------

-Evennia comes with a tutorial world for you to build.
-To build this you need to log back in as *superuser*.
-Place yourself in Limbo and do:
+After this brief introduction to building you may be ready to see a more fleshed-out example.
+Evennia comes with a tutorial world for you to explore.

+First you need to switch back to *superuser* by using the ``@unquell`` command.
+Next, place yourself in ``Limbo`` and run the following
+command:

 ::

-     @batchcommand contrib.tutorial_world.build
+    > @batchcommand contrib.tutorial_world.build

-This will take a while, but you will see a lot of messages as the world is built for you.
+This will take a while (be patient and don't re-run the command).
+You will see all the commands used to build the world scroll by as the world is built for you.

 You will end up with a new exit from Limbo named *tutorial*.
+Apart from being a little solo-adventure in its own right, the tutorial world is a good source for learning Evennia building (and coding).

+Read
+`contrib/tutorial\_world/build.ev <https://code.google.com/p/evennia/source/browse/contrib/tutorial_world/build.ev>`_
-See more info about the tutorial world `here <TutorialWorldIntroduction.html>`_.
-Read ``contrib/tutorial_world/build.ev`` to see exactly how it's built, step by step.
+to see exactly how it's built, step by step.
+See also more info about the tutorial world `here <TutorialWorldIntroduction.html>`_.